Robust and Adaptive Door Operation with a Mobile Robot: Related Work

 \section{Related Work}

-The detection of doors and handles has been explored based on 2D images, depth data, or both.
-In \citep{Chen2014}, they presents a deep convolutional neural network for estimating door poses from images.
+The detection of doors and handles is a key problem when operating doors with an autonomous robot.
+A robust algorithm that allows the simultaneous detection of several doors and handles regardless of the shape, color, light conditions, etc, is essential (for instance, see Figure \ref{Fig2}).
+This problem has been explored based on 2D images, depth data, or both.
+In \citep{Chen2014}, they present a deep convolutional neural network for estimating door poses from images.
 Although doors are accurately located, the identification of handles is not addressed.
 In \citep{Banerjee2015}, following the requirements from the DARPA Robotics Challenge, the authors develop an algorithm for identifying closed doors and their handles.
 Doors are detected by finding consecutive pairs of vertical lines at a specific distance from one another in an image of the scene.
 If a flat surface is found in between, the door is recognized as closed.
 Handle detection is subsequently carried out by color segmentation.
 The paper \citep{Llopart2017} addresses the problem of detecting room doors and also cabinet doors.
-The authors propose the use of a CNN to extract and identify the Region of Interest (ROI) in an RGB-D image.
+The authors propose a CNN to extract and identify the Region of Interest (ROI) in an RGB-D image.
 Then, the handle's 3D position is calculated under the assumption that it is the only object contained in the ROI and its color is significantly different from that of the door.
-Although positive results are obtained in these last two works, they rely on too many assumptions limiting the versatility of the proposed methods.
+Although positive results are obtained in these last two works, they rely on too many assumptions limiting the versatility.